StructuralSleight: Automated Jailbreak Attacks on Large Language Models Utilizing Uncommon Text-Organization Structures: Hybrid Obfuscation Strategies

-We directly apply character-level obfuscation methods to the harmful content in the UTES template to achieve a combination of the two.
-We constructed five obfuscation methods from the levels of character, word, and sentence.
-These include:Letter-to-Number Mapping, GB18030 Encoding,Double Reverse Obfuscation, Custom Letter Mapping, Letter Indexed Permutation.
-We insert two examples of benign text obfuscation before the fill-in task instructions in the jailbreak prompt.
-Without further explanation, the LLM will learn from these examples and subsequently decode the obfuscated text, i.e., the harmful behavior.Specific implementation details can be found in Appendix \ref{app:charac}.
+We directly apply character-level obfuscation methods to the harmful behavior instructions in the UTOS template to achieve a preliminary combination.
+We construct 5 obfuscation methods from the levels of character, word, and sentence: Letter-to-Number Mapping ({mapping letters to their alphabet positions}), GB18030 Encoding ({encoding text using GB18030}), Double Reverse Obfuscation ({reversing sensitive words and the entire sentence}), Custom Letter Mapping ({replacing letters with visually similar characters or symbols}), and Letter Indexed Permutation ({shuffling letters in a word and indexing their original positions}).
+Details and examples of these obfuscation methods are provided in the Appendix \ref{app:char-ob}.